AaronFR/Thinker/README.md

 ## Current Limitations

 - **Limited workflows**: Currently the Thinker can create code classes, test classes and write general reports for a given topic.
-- **Inability to bring things together**: The thinker uses multiple files to determines different types of context for the prompt changing this to a more unified (graph) database, could improve program coherency and contextual awareness while reducing costs and simplifying outputs.
+- **Inability to bring things together**: The thinker uses multiple files to determine different types of context for the prompt changing this to a more unified (graph) database, could improve program coherency and contextual awareness while reducing costs and simplifying outputs.
 - **Polish**: As of yet there is still a lot of work to do to make every interaction with the UI tolerable and pleasant,